-On Monday, Sept.
-15, 2008, at 1:45 AM, Lehman Brothers Holdings Inc. filed a bankruptcy petition in the United States Bankruptcy Court for the Southern District of New York.
+On Monday, September 15, 2008, at 1:45 a.m., Lehman Brothers Holdings Inc. filed a bankruptcy petition in the United States Bankruptcy Court for the Southern District of New York.
 It was the largest bankruptcy proceeding in U.S. history.
-The 164-year old firm was the fourth-largest U.S. investment bank, and its bankruptcy kicked off the global financial crisis.
+The 164-year-old firm was the fourth-largest U.S. investment bank, and its bankruptcy kicked off a global financial crisis.

 Lehman used a high-leverage business model that required it to raise billions of dollars every day to keep the doors open.
 In 2006, it had invested heavily in high-risk real estate and subprime mortgages.
 When these markets turned south, Lehman couldn’t raise enough cash to stay in business.

-Paulson urged Lehman’s President Dick Fuld to find a buyer as Bear Stearns had done, and Paulson personally encouraged the only two banks who were interested: Bank of America and British Barclays.
+Paulson urged Dick Fuld, Lehman’s president, to find a buyer as Bear Stearns had done, and Paulson personally encouraged the only two banks who were interested: Bank of America and British Barclays.
 He warned both that neither the Treasury nor the Fed could help with government funds.

 The U.S. Treasury had no legal authority to invest capital in Lehman Brothers, as Congress hadn’t yet authorized the Troubled Asset Relief Program.

 Since Lehman Brothers was an investment bank, the government could not nationalize it like it did government enterprises Fannie Mae and Freddie Mac.
 For that same reason, no federal regulator, like the FDIC, could take it over.

 Moreover, the Fed couldn’t guarantee a loan as it did with Bear Stearns.
 Lehman Brothers didn’t have enough assets to secure one.